oren4/Coursera_Capstone/README.md

 # Coursera_Capstone
+This is a repository for the Coursera Capstone project.

 25-July Created test file to demonstrate extracting HTML

-27 July successfully extracted html and dumped it into a csv
+25 July successfully extracted html and dumped it into a csv

-27 July Created Notebook to extract the html data of wikipedia and add it to a data frame for processing.
+25 July Created Notebook to extract the html data of Wikipedia and add it to a data frame for processing.

+26 July merged the Latitude/Longititude csv with the toronto dataframe